LiberTEM/LiberTEM/docs/source/udf.rst

 Auto UDF
 --------

-The :code:`AutoUDF` class and :code:`run_auto()` function allow to run simple functions that accept a frame as the only parameter with an auto-generated :code:`kind="nav"` result buffer over a dataset ad-hoc without defining an UDF class.
-The :code:`AutoUDF` class determines the output shape and type by calling the function with a mock-up frame of the same type and shape as a real detector frame and converting the return value to a numpy array.
+The :class:`AutoUDF` class and :meth:`Context.map()` method allow to run simple functions that accept a frame as the only parameter with an auto-generated :code:`kind="nav"` result buffer over a dataset ad-hoc without defining an UDF class.
+For more advanced processing, such as custom merge functions, postprocessing or performance optimization through tiled processing, defining an UDF class is required.

+The :class:`AutoUDF` class determines the output shape and type by calling the function with a mock-up frame of the same type and shape as a real detector frame and converting the return value to a numpy array.
 The :code:`extra_shape` and :code:`dtype` parameters for the result buffer are derived automatically from this numpy array.
-Additional constant parameters can be passed to the function via :code:`functools.partial`, for example.
+Additional constant parameters can be passed to the function via :meth:`functools.partial`, for example.
+The return value should be much smaller than the input size for this to work efficiently.

 Example: Calculate sum over the last signal axis.

 .. code-block:: python

-      result = libertem.udf.run_auto(
+      result = ctx.map(
-            ctx=ctx,
             dataset=dataset,
             f=functools.partial(np.sum, axis=-1)
       )